Analysis | Ron Johnson comes close to getting the point

 Johnson has the same blinkered view of the people he knows that we all do.
 Not every American, however, is in a position where such a limit makes it hard for us to effectively do our jobs.

 Consider the other obvious extension of Johnson’s solipsistic assertion: Does he actually know any of those who participated in last summer’s protests?
-Johnson explicitly sees those protesters — who he ridiculously loops in with “antifa” — as inherently dangerous in a way that he doesn’t see Trump supporters.
+Johnson explicitly sees those protesters — whom he ridiculously loops in with “antifa” — as inherently dangerous in a way that he doesn’t see Trump supporters.
 Perhaps this is distinct from the obvious racial differences between the groups.
 Perhaps, being generous, his assessment of the validity of the point being raised by last summer’s protesters is similarly unbound to questions of race.
 It is nonetheless worth asking how familiar Johnson is personally with the people who felt it was important to support the cause at the heart of those demonstrations.

-Re-read what Johnson wrote: “Their politics” — those who demonstrated last year — “together with their taste for violence — so different from the Trump supporters I know personally or the Trump rallies we all saw carried out peacefully — should concern us.”
+Reread what Johnson wrote: “Their politics” — those who demonstrated last year — “together with their taste for violence — so different from the Trump supporters I know personally or the Trump rallies we all saw carried out peacefully — should concern us.”
 Stating even obliquely that “their politics should concern us” is obviously a problematic claim from a sitting senator and not a statement that bolsters his efforts to distance himself from the question of race.
 But “their taste for violence” is a broader and more obviously ridiculous statement given the ratio of violent actors to peaceful ones.
 And it’s one that again runs Johnson afoul of his stated aversion to painting Trump supporters with a broad brush.

 When Trump began claiming that the 2020 election had been stolen and as Republicans — including Johnson — elevated and amplified those charges, we noted that a lack of personal familiarity with those who hold different political views than our own might be playing a role in the traction the falsehood gained.
 A poll from Pew Research Center last summer found that 4 in 10 Trump supporters had no friends who supported the candidacy of Joe Biden.
 Over the past 20 years, the percentage of counties with lopsided margins in the presidential vote has increased, indicating a decrease in the number of Americans who live among those who hold different political views.